mattrbahr/matt-blog/pages/about.md

 I also advise and consult for wide range of companies, from direct-to-consumer brands to large public companies.
 Prior to founding EnquireLabs, I was an early employee at [Master & Dynamic](https://masterdynamic.com/), a DTC premium headphone company.

 I currently reside in Brooklyn, NY.
-You can reach me at **bahr@hey.com.** Outside of work, I enjoy spending time with family and friends, playing music (guitar/piano), chess (add me chess.com, mattrbahr), and cooking.
+Outside of work, I enjoy spending time with family and friends, playing music (guitar/piano), chess (add me on chess.com, mrbahr), and cooking.

 [Quantified - Shopify Analytics Blog](https://quantified.blog/)\
 [Personal Blog](http://127.0.0.1:4000/posts)\